seemueller-io/hyphalbase/README.md

 # HyphalBase

-> **⚠️ WARNING:** This is an early alpha release.
-The service may be immediately useful, but it will likely require modifications for production use.
+> **⚠️ WARNING:** This is pre-alpha incomplete code meant to serve as a basis for people building their own vector databases on the edge.

 ## Overview